aaronparker/vcredist/README.md

 Import-VcMdtApp -VcList $VcList -Path C:\Temp\VcRedist -MdtPath \\server\share\Reference
 ```

+## Tested On

+Tested on Windows 10 and Windows Server 2016 with PowerShell 5.1.
+Uses Start-BitsTransfer and uses the MDT Workbench - therefore the module does not currently support PowerShell Core.

 ## To Do

 * Finalise function to import Visual C++ Redistributables into ConfigMgr (Import-VcCmApp)